 Would the liberals think it was bigotry not to support these performers giving the children's story hour too?
 I doubt it.
-Would liberals think these performers are providing a good role model to our children?
+(Although, if NPR and the liberal mass media and the establishment Democratic Party liberals told them it would be bigotry then some, unfortunately, would believe them I suppose.)
+Would liberals (regular people, not establishment liberals) think these performers are providing a good role model to our children?
 I doubt it.
 Would liberals think it was important for their children to see that such performers can be nice people?
 I doubt this would be high on their list of concerns.

 Liberals should re-think their opinion that it is bigotry to oppose drag queens giving the library's children's story hour.

 We should not let the ruling class (and yes, the ruling class is always behind these divisive social issues, telling liberals what is bigotry) foment divide-and-rule with this latest drag queen story hour issue.